-As the most affordable Audi model, there's no easier way to get a taste of what the premium brand can offer.
+As one of the most affordable Audi models, there's no easier way to get a taste of what the premium brand can offer.
 A luxury cabin and innovative tech are just a few stand-out features to get excited over.

 Let's take a look at some of the Audi A1's pros and cons.

 Beautiful interior - feels luxurious